opengk/transpose/README.md

 # verticalize

-As a first git deposit, I wrote this little program capable of transforming any terminal output vertically, i.e. the horizontal text is translated vertically.
+Program capable of transforming any terminal output vertically, i.e. the horizontal text is translated vertically.

 ### Prerequisites